govfresh/cdo-playbook/_pages/appendix.md

 * President’s Management Agenda, Cross-Agency Priority Goals Leveraging Data as a Strategic Asset

-If you have questions or would like more information about the case studies, contact cdocstaff@gsa.gov. www.cdo.gov | cdocstaff@gsa.gov.
+If you have questions or would like more information about the case studies, contact:

+* cdocstaff@gsa.gov
+* www.cdo.gov